 SMUD has incentives and information for your electrical vehicle needs.

 Choose from one of the following when you purchase or lease a new plug-in electric vehicle (pre-owned vehicles are not eligible):

-- $599 incentive to charge free for two years (more than covers the average cost to charge your plug-in electric vehicle for two years), or
+- $599 incentive to charge free for two years (approximately covers the average cost to charge your plug-in electric vehicle for two years), or

 - a 240 Volt high-powered electric vehicle charger (see charger details here)